Aleph-Alpha/pharia-engine/doc/src/operating-kernel.md

 ## Starting

-You can start the container and expose its shell at 8081 like this
+You can start the container and expose its shell at port 8081 like this

 ```shell
 podman run -p 8081:8081 pharia-kernel